finkusuma-dev/frontendmentor-social-links-profile/README.md

 2. Using `width` instead of `max-width`.

-   Width is set using minimum value of 327px or 100 viewport width.
-If the width of viewport is more than 327px it will constrained to 327px if not it will calculated using viewport width minus padding.
+   Set the card's width by utilizing `min()` function, to choose between minimum values of 327px and 100% viewport width.
+If the width of viewport is more than 327px it will be constrained to 327px.
+If less it will be calculated using 100% viewport width minus padding.

    And the last thing is to set the card's minimum width to `min-content`.
 Although there is no screen size that really that small, I think it's a good practice.